f4exb/sdrangel/plugins/channeltx/modchirpchat/readme.md

 <h3>7: Sync word</h3>

-This is the sync word (byte) to transmit entered as a 2 nibble hexadecimal number.
+This is a LoRa specific feature and is the sync word (byte) to transmit entered as a 2 nibble hexadecimal number.

 <h3>8: Number of preamble chirps</h3>